emenems/MMpkg.jl/readme.md

 * `deg2decimal`: convert degrees, minutes and seconds to decimal degrees
 * `decimal2deg`: convert decimal degrees to degrees, minutes and seconds

-#### Create repository and document used packages
-* `createrepo`: initialize a git repository and fill it with default files (module, test, readme, etc.)
-* `docversion`: write dependency report to a given file or to command prompt

 #### Basic functions used in meteorology
 * `meteo2density`: convert meteo parameters to air density
 * `rh2abs`: convert relative humidity to absolute